openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

   - The user is a public member on the organization of the repository.

-- If the user is sending the Pull Request is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the Github configuration for the repo) and added to either `approvers` or `reviewers` sections like this :
+- If the user is sending the Pull Request is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the GitHub configuration for the repo) and added to either `approvers` or `reviewers` sections like this :